KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\models.py:28`

 **Description**:
-The `LeadSource.get_by_id` method in the `LeadSource` class is designed to retrieve a lead source object based on a given `lead_source_id`, likely for the purpose of accessing or managing specific lead source information within the EeazyCRM system.
+The `LeadSource.get_by_id` method in the `LeadSource` class is used to retrieve a lead source based on its unique identifier, `lead_source_id`.
+It is likely called by other methods or functions that need to fetch specific lead source details from the database in the EeazyCRM application.

 ---